 I wrote an article for the second issue of Works in Progress magazine.
-You can read it here.
+You can read it here:

-An excerpt below:
+An excerpt from the Works in Progress article below:

 In the decades since, the risks from human activity have multiplied.
 While the median climate change scenario would merely be unpleasant, there is the possibility of tail-end scenarios that could end civilization as we know it.
 Advances in biotechnology might allow us to engineer a new pathogen that silently spreads before killing not just millions, but all of humanity.
 Some, like Elon Musk, fear that we might soon develop artificial intelligence that could go rogue.

 The same technological progress that creates these risks is also what drives economic growth.
 Does that mean economic growth is inherently risky?
 Economic growth has brought about extraordinary prosperity.
 But for the sake of posterity, must we choose safe stagnation instead?
 This view is arguably becoming ever-more popular, particularly amongst those concerned about climate change; Greta Thunberg recently denounced “fairy tales of eternal economic growth” at the United Nations.

 I argue that the opposite is the case.
 It is not safe stagnation and risky growth that we must choose between; rather, it is stagnation that is risky and it is growth that leads to safety.

 We might indeed be in “time of perils”: we might be advanced enough to have developed the means for our destruction, but not advanced enough to care sufficiently about safety.
 But stagnation does not solve the problem: we would simply stagnate at this high level of risk.
 Eventually, a nuclear war or environmental catastrophe would doom humanity regardless.